 On the 11th of August 2017, we hit a new business milestone.
+All staff and the media turned out to celebrate the opening of our new manufacturing facility.

 We were delighted to have Mayor Mark Jamieson officially open our brand new 7500sqm manufacturing facility in Yandina with a ceremonial ribbon cutting.
 The facility represents a $30 million investment in our future, as well as the future of manufacturing and economic growth on the Sunshine Coast.